englishphilosophy/english-philosophical-texts/GUIDELINES.md

 TEI-XML you have to write `&amp;` instead.
 In Markit, however, the ampersand is _not_ a special character, and has no special meaning.
 When transcribing ampersands here, therefore, you do not need to bother with the tedious `amp;` at the end.
-Markit takes care of all these awkward things for you.
+Markit takes care of this for you.

 (For those used to typing XML, you _may_ write `&amp;`, and Markit won't complain.
 But in this context we would prefer it if you don't.)